Hi everyone, I hope you’re all well! Today I’m sharing a little fable I wrote with you all. I hope that you enjoy it!

 “Hush now, robin, let’s leave the old fox to his cherry tree and head back to our unique little forest.”

 The fox lay curled up on the roots of the tree, but he wasn’t sleeping.
 He was dead.
-His were frozen open and the ferocity that had burned within them earlier had been replaced with a look of sadness.
+His eyes were frozen open, the ferocity that had burned within them earlier replaced with a look of sadness.

 “I rather think he starved,” said the wren as she examined the situation.

 “But there were cherries in this tree.
-They’re still, there, why didn’t he eat them?”
+They’re still there, why didn’t the fox eat them?”

 “Well, I think that if he were capable of doing so, then he would have done just that.
 So I suspect that, in the end, he just couldn’t reach them.”

 The Robin was incredulous.
 “Couldn’t reach them?
 Last we saw him he was clambering up this tree to eat us!”